The five secrets to a successful US growth strategy

 1. Consider acquisition versus organic carefully

-A key part of MiQ’s success was leadership commitment to move over to the US – indeed Gurman and his family moved over for four years, and that meant he could hire and train people the MiQ way and get a better first-hand understanding of the workings of the US market.
+Relocating talent from the UK to the US can be a powerful way to embed company culture and accelerate learning.
+But it’s important to do so with a clear strategy.
+When MiQ was looking to expand in the US, Founder Gurman Hundal and his family moved over for four years, and that meant he could hire and train people the MiQ way and get a better first-hand understanding of the workings of the US market.
 Working in the weeds in the US, he saw, for example, the difference in US and UK sales cycles.
 Whereas US buyers might have more process such as RFPs, pitch decks, the people they wanted to meet etc, they were also more likely to commit and sign up for longer terms than their UK equivalents.
-Not only can you learn how the US sales engine operates, you can also learn from their best practices, with Gurman noting how much better they were at the high level pitch rather than getting into the detail, something that has now been incorporated across the wider business.

 3. Consider your base carefully